 Practice founder Andrew Maynard gained global notoriety for his polemic work (Styx Valley, CV08 robot) years before achieving international acclaim for residential projects Tower House and Mills, The Toy Management House.
 “Polemic is an attack on something, hopefully a critical one,” he says.
 “But it’s the idea of constantly agitating that safe space, keeping oneself honest by causing trouble and being playful.”

-Andrew is a founding board member of Nightingale Housing, a social enterprise that exists to support, promote and advocate for high-quality housing that is ecologically, socially, financially sustainable.
+Andrew is a founding director and board member of Nightingale Housing, a social enterprise that exists to support, promote and advocate for high-quality housing that is ecologically, socially, financially sustainable.